Neutron-capture elements record the ordered chemical evolution of the disc over time: Methods

-We subsequently fit the mean [Ba/Fe] for three different ages in the nine cells along the grid shown in Figure~\ref{mgfe}, in order to examine how the parameters in Chempy's GCE model vary as a function of [Fe/H], [Mg/Fe], and age.
-These cells contain the majority of our disc sample, and span a range in [Mg/Fe] of --0.2 < [Mg/Fe] < 0, 0 < [Mg/Fe] < 0.2, and 0.2 < [Mg/Fe] < 0.4, and a metallicity range of --0.7 < [Fe/H] < --0.4, --0.4 < [Fe/H] < --0.1, and --0.1 < [Fe/H] < 0.2.
-By modelling these chemical cells, we aim to obtain a representative sample of cells across the [Mg/Fe]-[Fe/H] plane for which we optimize the GCE model parameters.
-Furthermore, within each of these nine selected chemical cells, we model three samples spanning in age: an old (i.e., 8 < Age < 10 Gyr), an intermediate (i.e., 5 < Age < 7 Gyr), and a young (i.e., 2 < Age < 4 Gyr) population.
-This procedure results in a total of twenty-seven different fits to twenty-seven different sets of stellar populations with different chemical abundances and ages, allowing us to study the resulting posterior distributions of the model parameters across age, [Mg/Fe], and [Fe/H].
-The sample sizes for each chemical cell modelled vary depending on the cell, spanning from $\sim$200 to $\sim$14,000 stars.
+For this work, we use Chempy to individually fit the measurements of ([Fe/H], [Mg/Fe], [Ba/Fe], age) for twenty-seven representative stars.
+To define these representative stars, we first construct a grid of nine cells in the [Fe/H]-[Mg/Fe] plane, as shown in Figure~\ref{mgfe}.
+The [Fe/H]-[Mg/Fe] cells contain the majority of our disc sample, and span a range in [Mg/Fe] of --0.2 < [Mg/Fe] < 0, 0 < [Mg/Fe] < 0.2, and 0.2 < [Mg/Fe] < 0.4, and a metallicity range of --0.7 < [Fe/H] < --0.4, --0.4 < [Fe/H] < --0.1, and --0.1 < [Fe/H] < 0.2.
+The [Fe/H] and [Mg/Fe] measurements of the representative stars are the means of each bin.
+We further break this up into three age ranges, and take the mean of each bin as the age of each representative star.
+These three bins comprise an old (i.e., 8 < Age < 10 Gyr), an intermediate (i.e., 5 < Age < 7 Gyr), and a young (i.e., 2 < Age < 4 Gyr).
+We calculate the mean [Ba/Fe] in each bin of [Fe/H], [Mg/Fe] and age.
+We could have instead selected individual stars, or made bins in four dimensions (so including [Ba/Fe]).
+However, with our ordered approach, we (i) systematically sample the extent of the environment (ii) leverage the large sample of data and isolate regions of similar birth environment using [Fe/H], [Mg/Fe] and age alone.
+For a typical representative star there are between $\sim$50 to $\sim$5000 real stars that fall within the boundary limits.
+Within each chemical cell, there are from $\sim$200 to $\sim$14,000 stars.

+We highlight that because we are fitting individual Chempy models for each representative star in ([Fe/H],[Mg/Fe],[Ba/Fe],age) space, we are closer to the one-zone model concept.
+This is because our grid of cells in ([Fe/H],[Mg/Fe],age) is intended to each isolate individual birth environments.
+The stellar populations in these cells can be presumed to have been born in similar regions of the Galaxy (\citealp[e.g.,][]{Frankel2018,Minchev2018,Ness2019,Ness2021}).
+Therefore, our approach is designed not to mix populations, but to isolate populations of common birth time and radius to input to the chemical evolution model.